lidel-dev/CodeZip/README.md

 <!-- Note: In order to view the .db files please install an extension.
 Thank you. -->
-# CodeZip: Uniting Programmers since 2024
+# CodeZip: Learn how to code
 *A streamlit based web app to connect tutors with mentors.*

 ---